robocalpico/robocalpico.github.io/books.md

 title: Books
 ---

-In addition to hopping among articles, here is a list of books I read.
+Here is a list of books I read.

 <table class="table table-sm">
   <thead>